 In their native habitat, pandanus are spreading, broad trees that can sometimes reach a height of 15 to 20 feet and a width of 20 feet or more (again, depending on the species).
 Given this description, they don’t seem like the most likely of indoor plants, and indeed they aren’t.
 However, once established, even small pandanus are relatively tough plants and will survive drought-like conditions.
 Moreover, they are lovely and a very symbol of the tropics.

-Light: Pandanus thrive in dappled sunlight to direct sunlight.
+Light: Pandanus thrives in dappled sunlight to direct sunlight.
 In the summer, non-acclimated plants should not be exposed to direct sunlight to prevent scorching.
 In the winter, provide as much light as possible.

 Water: Pandanus can be drought-tolerant, especially when they get a little bit older.